joyrider3774/mazethingie_vircon32/README.md

 | A, Start   | Confirm in menu, generate new maze while playing |
 | B          | Back to titlescreen                              |
 | (Hold) X + Direction | Increase, Decrease Mazewidth & height while playing |

 ## Aim of the game
 You are the little red box, always starting in the lower right corner of the maze and you need to try and reach the top left exit of the mazes you generated.

+## License
+* License of my part of game's code is MIT
+* Game uses DrawPrimitives and TextFonts from @vircon32 in libs dir it's license is 3-Clause BSD License.
+* game uses a font Asset (TextureFont22x32.png) created by @vircon32 provided under CC BY 4.0 License